Coder731/arrow_functions_challenge_from_template/README.md

 which  explains why / where createInterface comes from on the next line

-## New approach: simple, non gerneral, specific:
+## New approach: simple, non general, specific:
 ### Step 1:
 take user input, using previously done code
 ->  tidy it up